Agent Skills: Dehallucination

 5. Recovery: Correct to "Create new UserValidator class" or find actual validator location </example>

-Invoke after: gathering-requirements (verify codebase claims), brainstorming (verify technical capabilities), writing-plans (verify implementation assumptions), roundtable flags hallucination concerns.
+Invoke after: gathering-requirements (verify codebase claims), design-exploration (verify technical capabilities), writing-plans (verify implementation assumptions), roundtable flags hallucination concerns.

 <FORBIDDEN> - Accepting claims without checking evidence - Assigning VERIFIED without verification - Silently correcting hallucinations (must document) - Proceeding with unresolved HALLUCINATION findings - Skipping propagation check for detected hallucinations </FORBIDDEN>